EdelweissFE/EdelweissFE/doc/source/installation.rst

 Building EdelweissFE
 ********************

-EdelweissFE depends on several Cython modules, which must be compiled prior to first running the software.
+EdelweissFE depends on several Cython modules, which must be compiled prior to running the EdelweissFE.

-Simply run
+To build the modules (inplace), simply run

 .. code-block:: console

     python setup.py build_ext -i

-Enforce recompilation and installation with
+Enforce a recompilation with

 .. code-block:: console